 Chapel Quickstart Instructions¶

-See prereqs.rst for more information about system tools and packages you may need to have installed to build and run Chapel.
+See Chapel Prerequisites for information about system tools and packages you should have available to build and run Chapel.

-Make sure that your shell is in the directory containing QUICKSTART.rst, for example:
+Make sure that you are in the directory that was created when unpacking the source release, for example:

 Use GNU make to build Chapel.
-On some systems, you will have to use gmake.
-See building.rst for more information about building Chapel.
+On some systems, you may have to use

 Experiment with Chapel in this Quickstart mode to your heart’s content.
+If you’d like to use this build of Chapel in a different shell / terminal session, see Using Chapel in a Different Shell or Terminal below.
 Once you are comfortable with Chapel and interested in using a full-featured version in the preferred configuration, see the next section.

-To use Chapel in a more full-featured and preferred configuration, you will need to rebuild Chapel from source in a different configuration.
+To use Chapel in its preferred, full-featured mode, you will need to rebuild Chapel from source in a different configuration: